 Our lead investigational drug candidate is oncology therapeutic XBIO-101 (sodium cridanimod) for the treatment of progestin - resistant endometrial cancer.
 We have exclusive rights to develop and commercialize XBIO-101 worldwide, except for specified countries in the Commonwealth of Independent States ("CIS").
 XBIO-101 has been granted orphan drug designation by the U.S. Food and Drug Administration ("FDA") for the potential treatment of progesterone receptor negative ("PrR-") endometrial cancer in conjunction with progesterone therapy.
 Our Phase 2 trial for XBIO-101 commenced patient dosing in October 2017.
-We have experienced slower progress in our Phase 2 trial than originally estimated, and therefore are unable to predict when preliminary data from this trial may be available.
+We continue to experience slower progress in our Phase 2 trial than originally estimated, and therefore we are unable to predict when preliminary data from this trial may be available and we are evaluating our options with respect to the Phase 2 trial.